snowch/snowch.github.io/ai-eng/llmfs/L03_The_Attention_Mechanism.md

   Q("it") · K("loan")     = 0.15  → Medium attention weight
   ...

-Result: "it" can look DIRECTLY at "bank" (word 2) without any intermediate steps.
+Result: "it" can look DIRECTLY at "bank" (word 2) without any intermediate recurrent steps.
-No information loss.
-No compression.
-Direct access.
+No repeated hidden-state bottleneck — just one parallel compare-and-mix step per layer.

 Every other word does the same computation simultaneously:
   - "The" attends to all words